 The University of the Future Now! grants come from Dean Shimizu’s own start-up funds and they are $3000 grants for students to work on re-imagining and re-making our institution of higher education.
 These grants encourage our students to participate in the division’s aspirations to lead the nation in Diversity, Equity and Inclusion (DEI) through the arts.
-All our DEI action plans from every department and program are now published on our website, making clear our prioritization to all.
+All of our DEI action plans from every department and program are now published on our website, making clear our prioritization to all.

-A central question we are answering is what should be in place at UCSC now in 2022, 2025, 2030 as the country becomes a majority of people of color in 2045?
+A central question we are answering is what should be in place at UCSC now, in 2025, in 2030 and as the country becomes a majority of people of color in 2045?
 In fact, we are already here in California.
 At UCSC, our student body is 69% composed of Chicanx/Latinx, Asian American, African American, Native American, Pacific Islander, and multi-ethnic identities, yet student success and retention needs attention and representation in faculty and leadership still needs to improve.
 Our division’s success in securing major grants affirms our efforts in rethinking recruitment, retention and promotion of faculty as well as developing leaders in administration.

 The overall DEI efforts in the division invite our departments and programs and faculty, staff and students to inventory their ongoing DEI issues and to conduct projects that fulfill the goals of ensuring an inclusive climate, diversifying the faculty, decolonizing the curriculum, and creating pipelines and career paths with and for underserved communities including recruiting and retaining a diverse staff and student body.

 Prompts to inspire our projects at the institutional level and our interpersonal relations include: What are your department /program’s long standing challenges with diversity, equity and inclusion?
 How are your interpersonal and structural relationships enabling our shared goals through our abundance of differences?